TaranpreetKaur06/Marketing-Budget-Optimization/README.md

 # Model Evaluation

-The regression model was evaluated using:
+The regression model was evaluated using the following metrics:

 * Mean Absolute Error (MAE)
 * Mean Squared Error (MSE)